awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-cloudwatch-events-s3.md

 ## Step 2: Create a Trail in AWS CloudTrail<a name="tutorial-cloudwatch-events-s3-trail"></a>

-Once you have created an Amazon S3 bucket, create a trail in CloudTrail\.
+After you create an Amazon S3 bucket, create a trail in CloudTrail\.

 For API events in Amazon S3 to match your CloudWatch Events rule, you must configure a trail in CloudTrail to receive those events\.